Click a link below to view complete program information.

 - Complete the FDLE background check/fingerprinting with the School Board of Broward County ($47).

 Patient Care Technician:

 The Patient Care Technician program offers you the skills to establish yourself as a multiskilled health care worker in a growing health care field.
 Under the direct supervision of a professional nurse, the Patient Care Technician will come in direct contact with the patient in the performance of their assigned duties.
 Upon successful completion of the program you may take the State Nursing Assistant Certification Examination.
 This is an excellent course for students with no previous medical field experience, who wish to enter other Health Science Education Programs.
-This program articulates into the Practical Nursing Program offered at one of the Broward Technical Centers.
+This program articulates into the Practical Nursing Program offered at one of the Broward Technical Colleges.

 Patient Care Assistant:

 The Patient Care Assistant program is a short term program designed to prepare students for employment as Patient Care Assistants, Nursing Aides and Orderlies, or Home Health Aides.
 This program will teach you the skills necessary to work in a variety of settings, including hospitals, nursing homes, and private agencies.

 Click to go to specific information about Practical Nursing Classes.